amankitsingh/portfolio_v1/content/projects/Yolov3.md

 showInProjects: true
 ---

-AI project to detect car in the picture usign Yolo v3 Alogorithm.
+AI project to detect car in the picture using Yolo v3 Alogorithm.